arianhosseini/MemArchs-in-RNNLM/README.md

 # MemArchs-in-RNNLM
-attempt at implementing MEMORY ARCHITECTURES IN RECURRENT NEURAL NETWORK LANGUAGE MODELS as a part of ICLR 2018 reproducibility challenge
+attempt at implementing "Memory Architectures in Recurrent Neural Network Language Models" as a part of the ICLR 2018 reproducibility challenge